High School Social Studies

 Civics

 Beginning with the country's founding, students in this course will learn the roots of our government, its functions, and the protections it extends to their rights.
 They will also learn about modern politics and how to evaluate media for political bias.
 Students will learn to apply their research and knowledge in respectful civic discourse and political participation.
-Starting with the Class of 2025, high school students must pass the U.S. Citizenship Exam as part of their state high school graduation requirement.

 World History